-Likelihood of confusion: Federal Circuit
+Likelihood of confusion in the Federal Circuit

 (1) The similarity or dissimilarity of the marks in their entireties as to appearance, sound, connotation and commercial impression.